 How I Handle Dating and Money

-Usually, I introduce myself as a vague “online content writer” in the early stages of my dating life.
+Usually, in the early stages of dating, I introduce myself as a vague “online content writer.”
 People assume I’m just a broke freelancer who will never make it to major publications.
 And I’m okay with that.

 I once tried to be more honest when talking about money.
 A few months back, I went on a date and told the guy I was a blogger.
-(Yes, my sites make money.
-Yes, I also have a guest house in Guatemala and am a landlady.
-And yes, I write about money all day, so I know how to save and invest it.)
+(Yes, my sites make money — I write about cash all day, so I know how to properly save and invest it.)

 It’s a two-way street, obviously.
-Having a girl expect to pay for you can be a pretty disappointing experience, as well.
+Being a guy and having a girl expect you to pay can be a pretty disappointing experience, as well.